MikaSukie/Sunar-MC/README.md

 -new slider for crouch interoplation so smooth 3rd person and other player crouching <br>

 -fixed a 2nd layer angles not copying bug.

+-FINALLY FIXED THE double shutdown bug and crashing on game close that has existed since R1 (holy)